 Focusing on companies established in the Spanish territory, we can say that this is a state tax.
 This basically means that it is exactly the same in all Autonomous Communities (except Navarra and the Basque Country).

 As for all corporate business structures (as opposed to individual ones), they all pay corporate tax.
-Here you can find a list with all the different existing corporate companies.
+Here you can find a list of all the different existing corporate companies.

 The consolidated legislation regulating this tax is Law 27/2014, published in the BOE on November 27.